mahboobmonnam/nestjs-starter/README.md

-# Typescript Starter for nodejs
+# NestJS Starter

-This repo will have a simple nodejs and typescript config to start development instead of configuring everytime.
+This repo will have a nestjs app with the below items added.

 ## Items included in this repo